 -

-Muscle imbalances or weakness, especially in the hips or thighs
+Muscle weakness, especially in the legs and core

 -